 - Discover the taxidermy animal displays at Cabela’s.

-- Build a creation on the lego table at the Lego Store at Easton Town Center.
+- Head to the Lego Store at Easton Town Center.

 - Check out all the beautiful fish at Aquarium Adventure.

-- Play with a puppy at the Petland on Bethel Rd.
+- See puppies at the Petland on Bethel Rd.

 Winter Break Day 12: Keep Learning!